 Neighboring Rambuttri Road features more bars, restaurants, stalls, small shops, guesthouses and hotels running almost down to the riverside.
 The less frenetic Phra Athit Road by the riverside attracts a mixture of locals and tourists.
 It offers a more relaxed atmosphere with its arty bars, live music, cafes, and restaurants.
 The area around Samsen Road is quieter with some nice bars and restaurants.

-Local transport options are limited to Tuk-Tuk’s, and taxis.
+Local transport options are Tuk-Tuk’s, and taxis.
 Buses run up to Ratchaprasong, Sukhumvit, and Silom but can be time-consuming due to the intense traffic.
-The Chao Phraya Express & Tourist Boat services both call at nearby Phra Athit Pier.
+The Chao Phraya Express & Tourist Boat services both calls at nearby Phra Athit Pier.
 This is the best option to get up and down the river to Rattanakosin and Chinatown.
 The quickest way into the city center is via the Saen Saap Canal Boat from Phan Fa Pier.
 This connects to Pratunam pier for Ratchaprasong shopping.